-The Charcoal Kilns of Death Valley are located on the West side of the park in an area that is only accessible via a four mile dirt road that is often only be passable via a vehicle with high clearance.
-These kilns are also in an area so remote and away from the normal attractions that they are one of the better preserved and unique attractions in the park.
-The only Death Valley highlight close to them is the trailhead to Telescope Peak which towers 11,050 feet above Badwater and the Death Valley.
-I made the trip out to hike Telescope and literally stumbled on the gems that are the Charcoal Kilns.
+The Charcoal Kilns of Death Valley are located on the west side of the park in an area that is only accessible via a four-mile dirt road that is often only passable with a high clearance vehicle.
+These kilns are also in an area so remote and away from the typical attractions that they are one of the better preserved and unique attractions in the park.
+The only Death Valley highlight close to them is the trailhead to Telescope Peak, which towers 11,050 feet above Badwater and the Death Valley.
+I made the trip out to hike Telescope and stumbled on the gems that are the Charcoal Kilns.
 Here is all the information.

-As you turn a corner on the dirt road you are greeted with your first sight of the kilns.
-Standing at around 25 feet high, the ten kilns are a interesting slice of history and Death Valley lore.
+As you turn a corner on the dirt road, you are greeted with your first sight of the kilns.
+Standing at around 25 feet high, the ten kilns are an exciting slice of history and Death Valley lore.

-The kilns were much bigger then I imagined them to be and I bet they were a sight to see when they were in use a century ago.
-Like everything in Death Vally, it is amazing to think that early Americans inhabited these barren lands and were actually able to make a life in the immense heat.
+The kilns were much bigger than I imagined, and I bet they were a sight to see when they were in use a century ago.
+Like everything in Death Vally, it is incredible to think that early Americans inhabited these barren lands and were able to make a life in the immense heat.
 These kilns are a remarkably preserved picture of that life.

-If you are an outdoorsman I would highly suggest the trip to Telescope Peak as it was a beautiful hike that I will write about in another post.
-If you heading out that way though the Charcoal Kilns are a great and easy stop on the trip.
-Because of how hard they are to get to though I wouldn’t recommend taking the whole day out just to see them when Death Valley has some many closer attractions to offer the visitor.
-Get directions below and make sure to leave a comment.
+If you are an outdoorsman, I would highly suggest the trip to Telescope Peak as it was a beautiful hike that I will write about in another post.
+If you heading out that way though, the Charcoal Kilns are a great and easy stop on the trip.
+Because of how hard they are to get to, I wouldn’t recommend taking the whole day out just to see them when Death Valley has many closer attractions to offer the visitor.